 The key here is to have checks and balances where you have one group responsible for compliance programming and another group ensuring that the compliance programming was done correctly.

 Once the Accessibility Specialist has confirmed the site meets WCAG 2.1 AA standard, we add an Accessibility Badge to the footer of the website and display the most recent audit date, and that badge links to the website’s Accessibility Statement, which will have the website’s full audit history.

 Ongoing ADA Compliance – Best Practices

-Now that you’ve gone through the time and expense of making your website accessible to WCAG 2.1 AA Standards, it would be a shame to let the site fall out of compliance through neglect, and risk being sued again.
+Now that you’ve put the effort into making your website accessible to WCAG 2.1 AA Standards, it would be a shame to let the site fall out of compliance through neglect and inaction.

-If your website was chiseled from a block of stone and never changed, you wouldn’t need to do ongoing ADA Compliance Audits.
+If your website was chiseled from a block of stone and never changed, you wouldn’t need to do ongoing accessibility audits and compliance.

 But even simple websites, built on WordPress or some other Content Management System (CMS), will get software and plugin updates to fix bugs or close security gaps; and those updates may pull the site out of compliance.